Jacb21/holbertonschool-shell/io_redirections_and_filters/README.md

 - Tasks 7
   It is a good file that cuts iron without making a noise Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best  School ending by a new line.

+- Tasks 8
+  Save current state of directory
+  Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content a  lready exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it.

+- Tasks 9
+  Duplicate last line
+  Write a script that duplicates the last line of the file iacta.